 Liverpool benefited significantly from the Industrial Revolution.
-Trade with America was greatly expanding, notably the cotton trade, and there were the beginnings of the Far East trade when, in 1813, the monopoly of the East India Company was brought to an end.
-Chinese trade opened up in 1833.
+Trade with America was greatly expanding, notably the cotton trade, and there were the beginnings of the Far East trade when, in 1813, the monopoly of the East India Company was brought to an end, and Chinese trade opened up in 1833.

 The docks remained under the direct control of the Corporation until 1825.
 During this period the following were added: George’s Dock (1771), King’s Dock (1788), Queens Dock (1796), Union Dock (1816) and Princes Dock (1821).
 However, the Wet Dock was closed in 1826 because it was now considered to be too small and the quays too narrow.
 It was filled in, and the Customs House was built on the site between 1828 and 1837.

-However, from about 1850 the Corporation came under increasing pressure from Parliament, Manchester and the merchants to relinquish control of the port to a separate public body.
+From about 1850 the Corporation came under increasing pressure from Parliament, Manchester and the merchants to relinquish control of the port to a separate public body.
 This eventually resulted, by Act of Parliament, in the establishment of the Mersey Docks and Harbour Board (MDHB) in 1858, the overall port authority for the lower Mersey.
-It’s responsibilities included the new docks that were being built in Birkenhead.
+Its responsibilities included the new docks that were being built in Birkenhead.